-Assuming that each vessel was active on the Hudson River for an average of 70.8 to 88.6 hours per year, we estimate that the total number of recreational vessel hours per year varies between 229,356 and 735,214 hours (Table 11).
+Assuming that each vessel was active on the Hudson River for an average of 70.8 to 88.6 hours per year, we estimate that the total number of recreational vessel hours per year varies between 219,480 and 735,380 hours (Table 14).
 The range is indicative of the high level of uncertainty associated with this estimate; however, we consider this the best estimate of the vessel activity that is likely to occur within the project area over the next three years.
-In comparison, FHWA has estimated that project crew and delivery boats will be active for an average of 35,500 hours per year until November 2018.
-Therefore, we conclude that the crew and delivery boats represent a small proportion (5% to 13%) (i.e. 35,500 hours ÷ (35,500 hours + 229,356 (or 735,214) hours)) of all small-vessel traffic on the Hudson River in a given year.
-As this is the average proportion of project vessels year-round there are likely times when small project vessels represent significantly more than 13% of small vessels in the reach (e.g. midday on a rainy Tuesday) and times when they represent significantly less than 5% (e.g. sunny Saturday afternoon in the summer).
+In comparison, FHWA has estimated that project crew and delivery boats will be active for a total of 76,900 hours over the remaining duration of the project (42,900 hours in 2017, 29,100 hours in 2018 and 4,900 hours in 2019).
+This represents 0.66-16.4% of small vessel traffic depending on the year (5.5-16.4% in 2017, 3.8-11.7% in 2018 and 0.66-2.2% in 2019)29.
+As this is the average proportion of project vessels year-round there are likely times when small project vessels represent significantly more than the high estimate of small vessels in the reach (e.g. midday on a rainy Tuesday) and times when they represent significantly less than the lower end of the estimate (e.g. sunny Saturday afternoon in the summer).
 Similarly, although the recreational boating hours are likely concentrated during the typical boating season (May to September), the project vessel activity is more evenly distributed throughout the year.
 Therefore, between May and September it is expected that project vessels will make up a smaller proportion of the total vessel traffic than in the winter, when non-project vessel activity is at its minimum.